dmtrmrv/jivosite/README.md

 #JivoSite WordPress Plugin#

-This plugin provides option to integrate JivoSite code to your website without editing your theme.
+This plugin provides an option to integrate JivoSite code to your website.

 This is a good practice to use a plugin instead of adding code manually, because if you update or change your theme, JivoSite code will still be present on your site.